 5 new additions to Netflix to spend your weekend watching

-Netflix has been a the top of their game this year, with plenty of fantastic and jaw-dropping additions.
+The streaming service have been a the top of their game lately, with plenty of fantastic and jaw-dropping additions.

-From Russian Doll to Nightflyers; Velvet Buzzsaw to FYRE and just about everything inbetween, there's been no shortage of binge-worthy new TV shows, documentaries and movies.
+From Russian Doll to Dirty John; Velvet Buzzsaw to The Umbrella Academy and just about everything in between, there's been no shortage of binge-worthy additions.